PNG's first bridal shop unveiled | Loop PNG

 Moreover, the Bridal Accessories & Fabric Shop extends its services with tailor-made honeymoon packages, aiming to curate unforgettable experiences for newlyweds.
 They aspire to provide a holistic approach to wedding preparations, ensuring that every aspect of the union is celebrated in style.

-Janet Sios and her business partner have been recognized for their contributions across various industries including culture, tourism, fashion, and agriculture, underscore the shop's commitment to excellence and cultural heritage.
+Janet Sios and her business partner have been recognized for their contributions across various industries including culture, tourism, fashion, and agriculture, underscoring the shop's commitment to excellence and cultural heritage.

 With its inauguration, the shop heralds a new era of empowerment and self-expression for Papua New Guinean women in the realm of bridal fashion.